RonakSharma11/TheDork-/README.md

 1. Clone the repository and install the required packages.
 2. Run the script using Python 3.
 3. Follow the prompts to enter the target site and select a category of interest.

+## DISCLAIMER: This tool is intended for educational purposes only.
+Always ensure you have permission before testing any website or application.